20 Best Things to Do in Glacier National Park

 Distance: 5.2 miles / 8.4 km

-I would go as far as to say that the Bear Creek Overlook, located a little south of Missoula, is the best trail outside of Glacier National Park!
+The Bear Creek Overlook Trail in western Montana is one of my all-time favorite trails!
+I would even go as far as to say that the Bear Creek Overlook Trail, located a short drive south of Missoula, is the best day hike outside of Glacier National Park!

 Read My Separate Post: Bear Creek Overlook Trail